renderedtext/agent-k8s-controller/README.md

 ### Configuration

-All the configuration for the controller is provided through environment variables.

 | Environment variable               | Description |
 |------------------------------------|-------------|
 | SEMAPHORE_API_TOKEN                | The Semaphore API token used to inspect the job queues. |